 - Headphones are required every day.

-- IPads/phones will remain closed and away.
+- IPads/phones will remain closed.

 - IPads may be used only when specific instructions are given for usage.